joyrel-vaz/foodieverse/README.md

-# Getting Started with React-Firebase Auth
+# Getting Started with React-Firebase CRUD

 ### Use npm install or yarn add after you clone/download the repository.